 Unintended System Conditions (USC)

-A reference guide to the nine systemic states that drive recurring delivery failures
+A reference guide to the thirteen systemic states that drive recurring delivery failures

 What Is an Unintended System Condition?